How Much Does Homeschooling Cost?

 In part three of her series on primary education, Jessica Ozar explores the cost, benefits, and potential negatives of homeschooling children.

 Is homeschooling your children really that inexpensive, you ask?
 And why homeschool?
 Don’t you want your kid to be socialized?
-Are you ultra-religious?
-We’re accustomed to believing that homeschool kids don’t know how to socialize.
+Are you ultrareligious?
+We’re accustomed to believing that homeschooled kids don’t know how to socialize.
 We think that they must come from very religious families who reject the educational establishment.

 I never considered homeschooling until I began wondering if I wanted to send my future children to public or private school.
 With these advantages and more, could homeschool be an affordable option?

-Some families may assemble a collection of resources, including science kits, Rosetta Stone for a foreign language, and textbooks from the Write Foundation that focuses on writing for homeschoolers.
+Some families may assemble a collection of resources, including science kits, Rosetta Stone for a foreign language, and textbooks from the Write Foundation, which focuses on writing for homeschoolers.
 From what I’ve seen online, a family could easily spend anywhere from $250 to over $5,000 per year for each child.
 It just depends on what type of curriculum the family uses.

 2. Homeschool Association Fees